-Make these easy green peanut butter cups recipe for St. Patrick’s Day that uses only 5 ingredients: dark green candy melts, dark chocolate, peanut butter, honey, and a little coconut oil.
+Indulge in the luck of the Irish with these easy-to-make green chocolate peanut butter cups for St. Patrick’s Day.
+This easy green peanut butter cups recipe for St. Patrick’s Day requires only 5 ingredients: dark green candy melts, dark chocolate, peanut butter, honey, and a little coconut oil.
 It’s a sweet green dessert idea for St. Patrick’s Day for kids with a hidden layer of peanut butter gold.

 These green chocolate peanut butter cups are actually really quick and easy to make, less than 30 minutes hands-on time and about an hour including refrigeration.

 Easy green dessert idea for St. Patrick’s Day